-For the View Enhancement Benefit, each parcel is assigned one (1) View Enhancement Benefit Factor if the parcel has a view of the Bay and or Pacific Ocean along, or looking down, Santa Ana Avenue that will be enhanced by the removal of the existing overhead utilities as part of this project.
-The parcels View Enhancement Benefit Factor is multiplied by the average adjusted parcel area within the District, 7,761 square feet, to determine "View Enhancement Benefit Area".
+For the View Enhancement Benefit, each parcel is assigned one (1) View Enhancement Benefit Factor if the parcel has a view of Newport Harbor and or the Pacific Ocean along, or looking down, Santa Ana Avenue La Jolla Drive, or La Jolla Lane that will be enhanced by the removal of the existing overhead utilities as part of this project.
+The parcels View Enhancement Benefit Factor is multiplied by the average parcel area within the District, 6,855 square feet, to determine "View Enhancement Benefit Area".